D4dx-backend/ward-management/ward-management-system/INSTRUCTION_SYSTEM_ENHANCEMENTS.md

 ### For State Admins:
 - Create instructions with specific target audiences
-- Choose from Ward Admins, Coordinators, or State Admins
+- Choose from Ward Incharges, Coordinators, or State Admins
 - Can see all comments (public and private)

 ### For Coordinators: